mozilla-services/antenna/docs/configuration.rst

 The ``PubSubCrashPublish`` class will publish crash ids to a Google Pub/Sub topic.

-.. autocomponent:: antenna.ext.pubsub.crashpublish.PubSubCrashPublish
+.. autocomponentconfig:: antenna.ext.pubsub.crashpublish.PubSubCrashPublish
    :show-docstring:
    :case: upper
-   :namespace: crashpublish
+   :namespace: crashmover_crashpublish
+   :show-table:

    When set as the BreakpadSubmitterResource crashpublish class, configuration for this class is in the ``CRASHMOVER_CRASHPUBLISH`` namespace.